What Does a Data Engineer Do (And What They Don’t Do)?

 Fortunately, the 'fb_confirmers' table contains valid confirmation records so you can use this table to identify SMS text messages that were confirmed by the user.

 Calculate the percentage of confirmed SMS texts for August 4, 2020.
+Be aware that there are multiple message types, the ones you're interested in are messages with type equal to 'message'.

 Link to the question: https://platform.stratascratch.com/coding/10291-sms-confirmations-from-users